adamchalmers/blog/content/kubernetes-problems.md

 A deployment manages a set of pods.
 This specific Deployment is managing any Pods with the label `app: kangaroo`, and it manages them by ensuring there are always 3 replicas of that Pod.
 We can also nest the definition of the Pod itself inside this Deployment.

 If you apply this Kubernetes manifest, you'll see it creates a Deployment.
 This doesn't explicitly create matching pods, though, so for a brief moment, none of the replicas are running.
 But remember, Kubernetes is _declarative, not imperative_.
 So, Kubernetes notices that its cluster doesn't meet your declared, intended state (3 replicas).
 So it will take some action to correct that -- i.e. starting a new replica pod.
-Once that action has been completed, and your pod comes up, Kubernetes will reevaluate the state of the cluster, notice it still have fewer pods that intended, and create a new replica.
-This repeats unil your defined deployment is actually happening.
+Once that action has been completed, and your pod comes up, Kubernetes will reevaluate the state of the cluster, notice it still has fewer pods that intended, and create a new replica.
+This repeats until your defined deployment is actually happening.

 ## Problem: My container can't handle the amount of traffic it's receiving.